ropensci/roweb/_drafts/2016-12-08-ropensci-fellowship-zoon.md

 **The Zoon Hub will include:**

 * A single web-based portal for new users
-* A basic introduction with tutorials to enable someone new to SDM to fit a model using the zoon R package and share their workflow with others.
+* A basic introduction with tutorials to enable someone new to SDM to fit a model using the R package and share their workflow with others.
 The objective here is to make Zoon easy to use so new SDM users get started using software with reproducibility baked in.
 * A series of expert-written best practice guides, covering contentious or nuanced topics in SDM methodology, like dealing with biases in occurrence data.
 Each of these guides will  be backed up by reproducible examples in the form of Zoon workflows.
 We’ll be soliciting feedback on these guides from SDM methods experts via an open online forum.
 We’ll be encouraging any disputes about best practice to be resolved in an evidence-based way by sharing workflows that demonstrate a point.